 Literally translating to “wind and water”, feng shui is an ancient art form and philosophy that is at least 6,000 years old.
 The practice has its roots in China as a means of planning the placement of temples and tombs in a way that is conducive to the proper flow of both positive and negative chi (essentially a type of energy).

-Over time, feng shui evolved to include palaces and homes in its list of considerations before, in the 1970’s, making its way over to the west where it has become famous as a means of interior as well as exterior design.
+Over time, feng shui evolved to include palaces and homes in its list of considerations.
+Before that, in the 1970’s, it made its way over to the west where it has become famous for interior as well as exterior design.

 Feng Shui 101

-Before you can put feng shui to proper use, you first need to understand the core principles which form the foundation of the philosophy.
-First of all, feng shui practitioners recognize five basic elements, each of which then correspond to their own colors as well as cardinal directions.
+Before you can put feng shui to proper use, you first need to understand the core principles.
+These form the foundation of the philosophy.
+First of all, feng shui practitioners recognize five basic elements.
+Each of them then correspond to their own colors as well as cardinal directions.
 These are:

 Fire: red, yellow, orange, purple, and pink